SecureSECO/TrustSECO-Spider/README.md

 **IMPORTANT: The Flask service must be started before running the demo, and the tokens must be set in the .env file beforehand too!!!**

-Depending on the given arguments, the demo will grab all of the available GitHub and Libraries.io data-points, and print them to the console.
-Current commands:

-- `python .\demo.py numpy` -> Gets all the data-points for the numpy package/repository
-- `python .\demo.py afnetworking` -> Gets all the data-points for the AFNetworking package/repository
-- `python .\demo.py all` -> Gets all the data-points for both numpy and AFNetworking

-Another available argument is `virus`.
-Passing this will allow the demo to also demonstrate the virus scanning capabilities.

-**MAKE SURE THE VIRUS SCANNER IS RUNNING BEFORE PASSING THIS COMMAND**
+**MAKE SURE THE VIRUS SCANNER IS RUNNING BEFORE ASKING FOR VIRUS-SCAN DATA**

 ### Unit tests